-- The venting system should be designed to have the minimum number of elbows or turns. - Transition to the final vent diameter should be done as close to the furnace outlet as practical. - Always use the same size or a larger pipe for combustion air that is used for the exhaust vent.
+- The venting system should be designed to have the minimum number of elbows or turns. - All horizontal runs must slope upwards from the furnace at 1/4 inch minimum per running foot of vent. - Transition to the final vent diameter should be done as close to the furnace outlet as practical. - Always use the same size or a larger pipe for combustion air that is used for the exhaust vent.